 If the apple tastes a bit bland, the flavour can be improved with lemon or citric acid.

 It’s nice to use cinnamon sticks to make this recipe, but they can be a bit pricey.
 If you don’t have a whole cinnamon, just use about 1/4 teaspoon of ground cinnamon per large cup.

-You can use lemon juice, lemon zest or citric acid for authentic taste.
+You can use lemon juice, lemon zest or citric acid for an authentic taste.

 The apple flavour goes well with other seasonal flavour variations, if you are happy to divert from the traditional recipe.

 Any of the following homemade spice mixes can be used instead of the cinnamon sticks.
-Just use 1/4 of a teaspoon per large mug (300 ml water).
+Just use 1/4 of a teaspoon ( or even a little less, if you prefer) per large mug (300 ml water).

 Another seasonal flavour is a hint of alcohol – something like an apple cider, rum or even dash of whisky would work really well with this recipe.